What is a drive-by download?

 How to avoid an unwanted drive-by download attack

-As with many aspects of cyber security, the best defense is caution.
+As with many aspects of cyber security, the best defense to prevent drive by downloads is caution.
 You should never take your security for granted.
 Here are some good guidelines on how to avoid downloading malicious code through the Internet.

 How website owners can prevent a drive-by download